Mason10198/SkywarnPlus/README.md

    * * * * * /usr/local/bin/SkywarnPlus/SkywarnPlus.py
    ```

-   This command will execute SkywarnPlus (poll NWS API for data) every minute.
+   This command will execute SkywarnPlus (poll NWS API for data) every 60 seconds.
+For slower systems, or systems with several counties and/or advanced configurations, this may need to be increased.

-# **NOTE:**
+**NOTE:**

 When SkywarnPlus runs for the first time after installation (and for the first time at each boot), **YOU WILL NOT HEAR ANY MESSAGES** until alerts are detected.
 This is by design.
 SkywarnPlus announces when alerts change from `none` to `some`, and it announces when alerts change from `some` to `none`.
 It will announce nothing if the status of alerts does not change (`none` to `none`).

 If you want to test SkywarnPlus' operation after installation, please see the **Testing** section of this README.

-# Tail Message
+# Tail Messages

 SkywarnPlus can automatically create, manage, and remove a tail message whenever certain weather alerts are active to keep listeners informed throught the duration of active alerts.
-The configuration for this is based on your `rpt.conf` file setup.
+The configuration for this will be based on your `rpt.conf` file setup.
 Here's an example:

 ```ini
 tailmessagetime = 600000